-Even if 4.9 GHz access is not available on campus, public safety agencies may still be able to access the campus WLAN using standard 2.4 GHz or 5 GHz unlicensed bands.
+Even if 4.9 GHz access is not available at your site, public safety agencies may still be able to access the WLAN using standard 2.4 GHz or 5 GHz unlicensed bands.
 This depends on whether the emergency response vehicles of the agencies in question are equipped to do so, as well as the configuration of their equipment.
-Keep in mind that when public safety users access campus WLANs using unlicensed 2.4 GHz and 5 GHz frequencies during crisis events, they must also contend for access with other unlicensed users of these frequencies, as well as deal with any interference from other sources located within those bands.
+Keep in mind that when public safety users access WLANs using unlicensed 2.4 GHz and 5 GHz frequencies, they must also contend for access with other unlicensed users of these frequencies, as well as deal with any interference from other sources located within those bands.